Skryptonyte/CHIP8-Interpreter/README.md

 ### What works?

-TETRIS works...
+TETRIS, MAZE and KALEID works...

-Other games and apps go in-game but suffer from issues like corrupted graphics, segfaults (TICTAC and UFO in particular) etc. TICTAC in particular seems to suffer from a Heisenbug.
+Other games and apps go in-game but suffer from issues like corrupted graphics and weird behaviour.
+This is more than likely due to improperly implemented opcodes and the fact that none of the instructions affect the flag register except for DRW.

 BLINKY loads but is not anywhere near the playable range yet.